Symbolic powers of sums of ideals: Splitting conditions

 Note that $I_{n-t+1}J_t = I_{n-t+1} \otimes_kJ_t$ and $I_{n-t}J_t = I_{n-t}\otimes_kJ_t$.
 By the hypothesis, the inclusion map $I_{n-t+1} \to I_{n-t}$ is Tor-vanishing.
 Since the tensor product with $J_t$ is an exact functor, the inclusion map $I_{n-t+1}J_t \to I_{n-t}J_t$ is also Tor-vanishing.
 Similarly, the inclusion map $I_{n-t+1}J_t\to I_{n-t+1}J_{t-1}$ is Tor-vanishing.
 Since $I_{n-t+1}J_t \subseteq I_{n-t+1}J_{t-1} \subseteq P_{n,t-1}$, the inclusion map $I_{n-t+1}J_t \to P_{n,t-1}$ is also Tor-vanishing.
 By Lemma \ref{lem_Bettisplit}, it follows that $P_{n,t} = P_{n,t-1}+I_{n-t}J_t$ is a Betti splitting.

 Now we can apply Lemma \ref{lem_depthreg_Bettisplit} to obtain

 Proceeding as in the proof of Theorem \ref{thm_depthreg_binomialproduct} we will get the desired conclusion. \end{proof}

-If $\chara(k)=0$, we can use the following result of Ahangari Maleki in \cite{AM} to find Tor-vanishing filtrations.
+Tor-vanishing filtrations can be found by the following result of Ahangari Maleki \cite{AM} in the case $\chara(k)=0$.
 Let $\partial(Q)$ denote the the ideal generated by the partial derivatives of the generators of an ideal $Q$.
 Using the chain rule for taking partial derivatives, it is not hard to see that $\partial(Q)$ does not depend on the chosen generators of $Q$.

-\begin{lemma} \cite[Proof of Theorem 2.5]{AM} Assume that $\chara(k)=0$.
+\begin{lemma} \cite[Propostion 3.5]{AM} Assume that $\chara(k)=0$.
 Let $Q \subseteq Q'$ be homogeneous ideals such that $\partial(Q) \subseteq Q'$.
 Then the inclusion map $Q \to Q'$ is Tor-vanishing. \end{lemma}

 \begin{proposition} Let $I$ be a nonzero proper homogeneous ideal in $A$.
 If $\chara(k)=0$ then $\partial(I^{(n)}) \subseteq I^{(n-1)}$ for all $n \ge 1$.
 Therefore, the filtration $\{I^{(n)}\}_{n \ge 0}$ is Tor-vanishing. \end{proposition}